 Technically, I wasn’t kicked out of Ocean City, just The Commander Hotel.
 I could have gone to the effort of getting another room, but that was unlikely on this busy weekend, and for the reasons I explained earlier, I decided to quit the place entirely.

 Your Gentleman was triggered AF over the incident, but the violent revenge fantasies are winding down, and my mood has improved considerably.

 - Don’t stay at The Commander Hotel.
 Fuck their bitch asses.
 I hope they all get polio.

 - Fuck Orbitz, too.
 They took The Commander Hotel’s word over mine that I was smoking in the room and refused to issue even a promo code for a couple free nights.
-Well, eat my ass if you think you’re sniffing another dime of my annual business travel budget, Orbitz.
+Well, you can eat my ass, too, Orbitz.

 - Be more careful than I was in Ocean City in general.